steelerose/epicodus_exchange/README.md

   - admin can mark answer as correct
   - allow paragraph breaks in posts and answers
   - allow code/special font in posts and answers
-  - use AJAX for marking post as answered (should stay on page and remove button)
 - New Post Page
   - Admin can mark new post as question or announcement